zxvghy/SOLpanion-extension/README.md

-# **DeepSeek Web Analyzer Chrome Extension**
+# **SOLpanion Chrome Extension**

-🚀 **DeepSeek Web Analyzer** is a powerful Chrome extension that leverages the **DeepSeek API** to analyze any webpage.
+[SOLpanion](https://www.solpanion.net/) is a powerful Chrome extension that leverages the **DeepSeek API** to analyze any webpage.
 Whether you're researching, debugging, or just curious, this extension provides deep insights into the content and structure of any website.

 ---